 You need to select the zone that covers most of the sky.
 Typically, you just click through different zones to find the right one.

-Then you’ll need to fix it using the Levels adjustment to exclude anything from the foreground and then apply to the darker layer.
+Then you need to fix it using the Levels adjustment to exclude anything from the foreground.
+Then apply it to the darker layer.

-If the mask isn’t perfect, like in this case, then you will need to use the brush to paint out parts of the image.
+If the mask isn’t perfect, then you need to use a brush to paint out parts of the image.

-For this image, you’ll need to remove all selection from the water area and add all the clouds on the left to the selection.
-Method #2 with the Quick Selection Tool works better for this photo.
+For this image, you need to remove all selections from the water area to the clouds on the left section.
+Method #2 with the Quick Selection Tool works better for a landscape image like this.

-The saturation advice is my favourite.
-Even many pro photographers have issues with it.
-Your photo must look like a photo, not like a kid’s painting!
-Just don’t increase the Saturation of your images.
+This saturation advice is my favorite.
+Even many professional photographers have issues with it.
+Your image should look like a photograph, not a kid’s painting!
+The best way to avoid this is to keep the saturation settings low.

 This is because the saturation naturally increases when you boost contrast.
-The more you edit the contrast in different parts of your image, the more colour you get.
-In fact, I often desaturate parts of the image to accentuate the viewer on the one primary colour.
+The more you edit the contrast in different parts of your image, the more color you get.
+I often desaturate parts of the image to accentuate the viewer on the one primary color.

 For instance, you have a bright sunrise with red clouds.
-I would turn the Luminance down of the Blue colour.
-This action naturally increases its saturation, so I would go and desaturate blue tones in the HSL tab.
-This way the blue is helping the red pop, and supporting the general sunrise feel.
+I would reduce the luminance of the blue tones.
+This action naturally increases the saturation, so I would go and desaturate blue tones in the HSL tab.
+This way, the blue helps the red pop, increasing the warm tones of the sunrise.

-If it would be just as strong, it would look unnatural, and the viewer wouldn’t know if I’m trying to convey the sunrise or how blue the sky was.
+If the blue were just as strong, it would look unnatural.
+And the viewer wouldn’t know if I’m trying to emphasize the sunrise or how blue the sky is.